dfisher95350/dfisher95350.github.io/experience/tldr.md

 - Making it personal.
 Customers matter.
 Encourage direct interaction and make it as enjoyable as possible for everyone, particularly for developers who don't always love this aspect of the job.
 Nurture a sense of responsibility and respect.
 - Mentoring.
 Quality developers don't need hand-holding, but they do need to be set up for success.
+They need help setting meaningful goals and expectations.
+They need help identifying the most productive tools (and patterns) for their toolboxes.

 ## Experience